auth0/docs/articles/migrations/index.md

 | --- | --- | --- | --- |
 | Low | 2016-09-13 |

 The previous endpoint for deleting all users was `DELETE  /api/v2/users`.
-This is rather similar to the endpoint to delete _one_ user: `DELETE /api/v2/users/{id}`.
+This is rather similar to the endpoint to delete _one_ user: [DELETE  /api/v2/users](/api/management/v2#!/Users/delete_users_by_id).
 To prevent accidental requests to the delete all users endpoint, the url has been changed to `DELETE /api/v2/allusers`.
 This should ensure that only intentional calls to this endpoint get made.

 #### Am I affected by the change?